-• Is this an exam or a discussion?
-It is an exam (similar to the general exam / qualifying exams common at other institutions, especially in the USA).
-In addition to developing a research proposal that is convincing and holds

-- together and giving a talk on the research, the candidate should therefore be prepared to answer questions justifying experimental choices, explaining preliminary data, and discussing conceptual ideas relevant to the proposed work. - Is the Aptitude Colloquium open to the general public or members of the candidates group?
-IBZ professors have decided that the Q&A session is not open to anyone but the candidate and the Aptitude Colloquium.
-However, if the supervisors and the chair of Aptitude Colloquium agree and the candidate desires this, the presentation can be open. - Who can ask questions?
+- Is this an exam or a discussion?
+It is an exam (equivalent to a general exam or qualifying exam common in North American institutions).
+In addition to developing a research proposal that is convincing and giving a talk on the research, the candidate should therefore be prepared to answer questions justifying experimental choices, explaining preliminary data, and discussing conceptual ideas relevant to the proposed work. - Is the Aptitude Colloquium open to the general public or members of the candidates group?
+IBZ professors have decided that the Q&A session is not open to anyone but the candidate and the Aptitude Colloquium members.
+However, if the supervisors and the chair of Aptitude Colloquium agree and the candidate desires this, the 20 minute presentation can be open. - Who can ask questions?
 The supervisor, the co-supervisor and the Chair of the Aptitude Colloquium, plus additional members of the committee (if present), can all ask questions. - What kind of questions will be asked?
 Questions about the proposed research (based on the research proposal and the presentation) and on any topic supervisors and the chair feel the candidate should be knowledgeable about, given the chosen research topic, are all possible.
 These could include questions about hypotheses, preliminary data, the relationship of the proposed work to that of major work in the field, statistics, etc. - What kind of room should be reserved?
-The candidate should make sure to reserve a room with a white board or flip chart, as they could be asked questions that requiring them to draw figures, equations, schematics, etc on the board. - How does the Aptitude Colloquium relate to the Annual Status conversation (required by ETH) and 1st year meetings (required by some graduate programs)?
-These meetings are different from the Aptitude Colloquium, as they have different goals, required attendees, and forms to fill out and therefore should ideally be scheduled at different times.
+The candidate should make sure to reserve a room with a white board or flip chart, as they could be asked questions that requiring them to draw figures and/ or equations on the board. - How does the Aptitude Colloquium relate to the Annual Status conversation (required by ETH) and 1st year meetings required by some graduate programs?
+These meetings are different from the Aptitude Colloquium, as they have different goals, required attendees, and forms to fill out and therefore should ideally be scheduled at a different time than the Aptitude Colloquiums.
 The first annual status conversation "must take place no later than 12 months after the date of the passed aptitude colloquium", so is not required until after the Aptitude Colloquium is passed.
 Various PhD programs may require 1st year meetings these cannot be completed during the 1.5-hours needed for an Aptitude Colloquium (there simply is not enough time).
-If the supervisor and candidate would like to schedule such a meeting on the same day as the Aptitude Colloquium, we recommend allocating extra time after the Aptitude Colloquium and excusing the Chair of the Aptitude Colloquium after they have concluded their chairing role.
+If the supervisor and candidate would like to schedule such a meeting on the same day as the Aptitude Colloquium, extra time after the Aptitude Colloquium should be scheduled, and the Chair of the Aptitude Colloquium should be excused after the Aptitude Colloquium.